qwertie/home/misc/Atlas-Shrugged-summary.md

 > "Give an engine to Mr. Chalmers at once.
 Send the Comet through safely and without unnecessary delay.
 If you are unable to perform your duties, I shall hold you responsible before the Unification Board, Clifton Locey."

-> Then, calling his girl friend to join him, Clifton Locey drove to a country roadhouse— to make certain that no one would be able to find him in the next few hours .
+> Then, calling his girl friend to join him, Clifton Locey drove to a country roadhouse — to make certain that no one would be able to find him in the next few hours .

 Mitchum looks for a politically palatable way out and finds nothing, but is terrified of being blamed for the delay, and decides to carry out the order with a coal-burning train.